 How do material choices impact door performance?

-Traditionally, doors were made of wood, and you can still get units which are entirely constructed from natural materials if you so choose.
+Traditionally, doors were made of wood, and you can still get units entirely constructed from natural materials if you choose.

 However, it’s more common for external doors to opt for doors made of artificial materials, such as UPVC or a composite.
-There are a few reasons for this, with durability being at the top of the list.
-Man-made materials are essentially weatherproof, so unlike wood, they won’t soak up water and rot, or expand and contract throughout the year as humidity impacts them.
+There are a few reasons for this, with durability at the top of the list.
+Man-made materials are weatherproof, so unlike wood, they won’t soak up water and rot or expand and contract throughout the year as humidity impacts them.

-Security is another point here because, again, there are tougher materials out there which are more difficult for would-be burglars to defeat.
+Security is another point here because, again, there are tougher materials available that are more difficult for would-be burglars to defeat.

-It’s about balancing your budget against what you want your doors to deliver, as well as recognizing that the style of your home also matters.
-For older period properties an external door made from wood will look more authentic and original, even if it is a replacement, for example.
+It’s about balancing your budget against what you want your doors to deliver and recognizing that the style of your home also matters.
+For older period properties, an external door made from wood will look more authentic and original, even if it is a replacement, for example.

 Have you looked into energy efficiency?

-Furthermore, it’s also necessary to get the installation process spot on, ensuring a good seal around the door to avoid slow leaks of heat and create an energy-efficient house.
+Furthermore, getting the installation process spot on is necessary, ensuring a good seal around the door to avoid slow heat leaks and create an energy-efficient house.
 Properly sealing external doors should also fend off the wind and the rain that will inevitably arrive to batter your property over the years.

 How much money do you have to play with?

-Last but not least, having a clear budget in mind before you begin looking for replacement doors is good.
-That way, you will be able to filter out the options according to what you can afford rather than falling for products that turn out to be well outside of your price range.
+Last but not least, it’s good to have a clear budget in mind before you begin looking for replacement doors.
+That way, you can filter out the options according to what you can afford rather than falling for products that are well outside your price range.

 Again, if you need expert advice, getting it from a professional rather than taking a chance is always wise.
 Having to pay someone to fix your DIY disasters is not fun!